Favo02/see-label/api/README.md

 # API

-Backend of the SeeLabel used to retrieve elements within the given images via YOLO vision models
+Backend of the SeeLabel used to retrieve elements within the given images via YOLO vision models and return labels, mask coordinates, colors to the client

 ## Usage